 How To Add A Link Section To WordPress

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before the release of v.3.5, Links were a visible feature of the WordPress CMS.
-From v3.5 onwards, the Link Manager section was kept hidden by default in new WordPress installations …
+Before WordPress v.3.5 was released, Links were a core feature of the WordPress CMS.
+After v 3.5, the Links Manager section was kept hidden by default in new installations …

 Before …

-Links was part of the dashboard menu until the release of WordPress v3.5
+Links - part of the WordPress dashboard menu until the release of WP v.3.5

-(Links – included in the dashboard menu until the release of WP v 3.5)
+(Links appeared in the WordPress menu until the release of WordPress v.3.5)

 After …

-If your website or blog previously displayed this feature, then it will still be available when your WP installation upgrades to a newer version.
-If you’ve never used the Links feature, however, or if your website is new, then this function will become invisible – it will not be displayed on your menu.
+If your blog had a previously active Links Manager section, then it will still be available when you upgrade to newer WordPress versions.
+If you’ve never used the Links Manager feature, however, or if your site is new, then this function will remain hidden – it will not be displayed on your menu.

+How To Add A Link Section To WordPress